cs100675jvv/final_wrk/README.md

 18. `delete_note [note_id]`: Delete selected Note.
 19. `find_note [string]`: Find notes by string.
 20. `close` or `exit`: Close the program.

-## Installation as package
-Use the command `pip install -e .` from the root directory to install this app a package.

-Then use `catdog-bot` command to run the bot.